y9felix/s/README.md

 c - subscription for testing

-g - all valid cfg from sites
+g - all valid cfg from sites [Recommended]

-d.py - searches for the lines that have **thing** in links and adds them to **path**.
+a.py - searches for the lines that have **thing** in links and adds them to **path**.
 Also does some cleaning, sorting and numbering for better experience.

-e.py - adds country flags to configs by checking their IP's through a free API.
+b.py - adds country flags to configs by checking their IP's through a free API.

-f.py - config scraper from a site I found
+c.py - config scraper from a site I found

 More about VLESS VPN (in Russian) - [Article](https://habr.com/ru/articles/727868/)||[Video](https://www.youtube.com/watch?v=Ajy1lS9qJbs)